11th Medium Regiment, Royal Artillery: Rhineland

 As soon as Blackcock was over, 9th AGRA was transferred back to XXX Corps for Operation Veritable to clear the Reichswald (which replaced the cancelled Operation Shears).
 On 3–4 February the regiment moved to its assembly area at Haps and large quantities of ammunition were dumped at the planned gun sites, which were not occupied until just before the attack.
 The operation involved the greatest concentration of fire employed by the British Army so far in the war.
 After the opening bombardment on the morning of 8 February, there was a pause while a smokescreen was placed across the corps front; it was hoped that enemy batteries would fire during the resulting silence and be located by flash spotting and sound ranging detachments.
 Although only one gun battery opened up, many mortar positions were identified.
 At 09.20 intense CB/CM fire was brought down based on the results of this information.
 9th AGRA was responsible for CB fire in the southern part of the front, firing across the Maas in support of 51st (Highland) Division.
 51st (H) Division made steady progress, slowed by unexpectedly strong opposition at certain points, and it was not until the following morning that it was firmly on its first objectives.
 It continued to push through the forest over the following days: as the corps commander, Lt-Gen Brian Horrocks, later noted: 'Slowly and bitterly we advanced through the mud supported by our superb artillery'.
 Although resistance stiffened, German attempts to counter-attack were broken up by artillery fire.
 The right flank of the offensive made the slowest progress, but 9th AGRA was able to cross the Maas to Gennep after it had been captured, with 11th Medium Rgt the first regiment to cross on 17 February, supporting the advance of 52nd (L) Division.
 The offensive was renewed on 22 February in Operation Blockbuster and by 26 February with the clearance of the Hassum–Goch road the regiments moved up to deploy in that area.
-On 2 March the German front collapsed and their remaining units retreated to the River Rhine, putting 9th AGRA's guns out of range.Anon, Operation Veritable, pp. 14–6, 20–2, 40, 45–6, 49, 53, 65, Map 9, Appendix A.Ellis, Germany, pp. 255–8, 261, 274.Stacey, pp. 464–5, 467–9, 476, 478, 496, 508–11.
+On 2 March the German front collapsed and their remaining units retreated to the River Rhine, putting 9th AGRA's guns out of range.